Connect with others who understand.

 Avoiding fad diets and focusing on a nutritious, balanced diet is a solid strategy whether you’re trying to prevent lung cancer, undergoing treatment, or in remission.
 If nutrition hasn’t been a priority in the past, now is the perfect time to start caring for yourself by eating well.
 Here are a few pointers to move you in the right direction.

-One of the most common complaints in individuals with lung cancer is fatigue.
+One of the most common issues for individuals with lung cancer is fatigue.
 Cancer is emotionally and physically taxing, and the side effects of medications and treatments can leave you feeling exhausted.
 Try to eat plenty of micronutrients and macronutrients that support good energy levels.

 Avoid Nutrient Deficiencies

-If you don’t have much of an appetite or you’re not eating a variety of foods, nutrient deficiencies could start dragging you down.
+If you don’t have much of an appetite or you’re not eating a variety of foods, nutrient deficiencies could make it harder to feel good.
 Potential micronutrient deficiencies may include:

 • Folic acid